elastic/kibana/src/plugins/data/server/server.api.md

 import { SearchTemplateParams } from 'elasticsearch';
 import { ShallowPromise } from '@kbn/utility-types';
 import { ShardsResponse } from 'elasticsearch';
+import { SharedGlobalConfig as SharedGlobalConfig_2 } from 'kibana/server';
 import { SnapshotCreateParams } from 'elasticsearch';
 import { SnapshotCreateRepositoryParams } from 'elasticsearch';
 import { SnapshotDeleteParams } from 'elasticsearch';